bsikar/pos-system/backend/README.md

 `test model_` : run the tests that start with the name `model_`

 `--` : this is needed before the test flags to run the application with those flags

-`-f ../frontend/web-folder` : this is the path to the webfolder which will be used
+`-i ../frontend/web-folder` : this is the path to the webfolder which will be used

+`-f actix` : this is the web framework that the server will use

 `-p 3030` : bind the http server to port `3030`